-James brings over 20 years of film, theater, editorial, fashion and advertising experience to the head of Pure Film Creative.
-An award-winning writer and producer, he began his film career in India, as the only American screenwriter in Bollywood, working as a writer and producer with directors such as Muzaffar Ali, Pamela Rooks, and Shekhar Kapur.
+James finally launched his film career in India, as the only American screenwriter in Bollywood, working as a writer and producer with directors such as Muzaffar Ali, Pamela Rooks, and Shekhar Kapur.
 His screenplay for Rooks’ Miss Beatty’s Children helped it win the Film Festival of India in 1993.
-That same yet he was the MC of the first televised Miss India Pageant, viewed by hundreds of millions around the world.
+That same year he was honored to MC of the first televised Miss India Pageant, viewed by hundreds of millions around the world.
 “It’s something every young American should do at one point in his life,” he says of the singular experience.

-In Hollywood, he wrote and developed film projects and scores of commercials for legendary filmmakers Tarsem Singh, Marcus Nispel and the late Tony Scott, among others, as well as for Oscar-nominated producers Lisa Bruce (Darkest Hour) and Howard Rosenman (Call Me By Your Name), and Christine Vachon (Carol).
-James’ award-winning directorial debut, Losing Her — his first collaboration with Rain Li — was the centerpiece for the “Late at Tate” at Tate Britain for November, 2008 with a special installation in the main hall of the museum.
+In Hollywood, Killough has written and developed film projects and dozens of commercials for legendary filmmakers Tarsem Singh, Marcus Nispel and the late Tony Scott, among others, as well as for Oscar-nominated producers Lisa Bruce (Darkest Hour) and Howard Rosenman (Call Me By Your Name), and Christine Vachon (Carol).
+James’ award-winning directorial debut, Losing Her — his first collaboration with Rain Li — was the centerpiece for the ‘Late at Tate Britain’ in November 2008 with a special installation in the main hall of the museum.

-James’ adaptation of F. Scott Fitzgerald’s short story Winter Dreams made United Talent Agency’s Best Reads of of the Year with a rare ‘strong recommend’ from analysts.
-He is currently adapting a notorious true-crime story for TV, with Marcus Nispel directing and 2018 Oscar-nominee Howard Rosenman (Call Me By Your Name) producing.
-He is also completing a three-picture feature-film deal with his longtime collaborator Rain Li for a group of major Chinese studios.
+Killough’s adaptation of F. Scott Fitzgerald’s short story Winter Dreams made United Talent Agency’s Best Reads of the Year with a rare strong recommend from analysts.
+In 2020 he completed a three-picture feature-film deal with his creative partner Rain Li for major Chinese studios.
 Their short film Us was viewed over 70 million times in twenty-four hours when it streamed in May 2016, which led the team to a feature-film commission based on its complex mother-daughter dynamic.

-James has been published in many newspapers and magazines, including the New York Times, Travel and Leisure, and Health and Fitness.
-A regular guest lecturer at NYU Film School, his work is also taught at Columbia Film School by Jack Lechner (Blue Valentine).
-Having been called “refreshingly forthright” by Kyle Smith in The New York Post, James prides himself on successfully provoking the world’s provocateurs on a regular basis.
+James has been published in The New York Times, Travel and Leisure, and Health and Fitness.
+A regular guest lecturer at NYU Film School, his work has been used as teaching tools by his mentor, Jack Lechner (Blue Valentine), currently chair of the Film Department at Columbia University.

-James divides his time between L.A., Beijing and New Delhi.
+Fluent in five languages, James divides his time between L.A., New York, Beijing and Delhi.